 The Late Late

 The Late Late was the third and final stop of our tour.
-The Late Late is modeled after a 1960’s period Irish residence.
-They combine Irish hospitality that’s customized to contemporary society in New York.
+The Late Late is modeled after a 1960’s era Irish residence.
+Irish hospitality meets contemporary New York society at this hip East Village hangout.

 Our final stop was another opportunity to chat amongst our group.
 One tour participant had taken all three tours with Jillian that day.
 He was telling us about an interesting Tour de France tour he previously took, among other adventures.
 While we once attended the Tour De France’s opening stage in Rotterdam, we never previously thought about a tour surrounding that event.
 A multi-day biking tour of Belgian breweries or French wineries has been on our radar though.